 San Diego Christian College desires to educate and prepare Christian leaders who will make an impact on this world.
 Prospective students who exhibit leadership qualities in the classroom and the community are invited to apply for the Dr. Henry Morris Leadership Scholarship.
 Selected students will then receive a written invitation to visit the College and continue with the scholarship process.
-Award amounts vary from \$1,000-50% tuition.
+Award amounts vary from \$2,000-3000 per year.
 For more details, contact the Admissions Department.